jose-perth/kickstarter-analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
 This project is part of the first weekly challenge for the Data Science Bootcamp.
-It let us practice and display the skills learned during the first module of the Bootcamp.
+It provides an opportunity to practice and display the skills learned during the first module of the Bootcamp.

 ### Purpose
 The purpose of the analysis was to provide Louise with further insights on Kickstarter campaigns for *plays* with relation to launch dates and funding goals.